benjaminguinaudeau/executoR/README.md

 ## General Description

-Executor orchestrates skript and emulates similar function to rstudio jobs, which can be executed in any rsession (even if rstudio is not running)
+Executor orchestrates scripts: it can run, schedule and restart the execution of scripts.
+Scripts are executed in the background (similarly to rstudio jobs).
+Executor (unlike rstudio jobs) can be used in any environment, even if rstudio is not running.

-It entails one R6 class, which has a unique id.
-When executing a script, this unique\_id is provided as an environment variable, so that two different executors can execute the same script at the same time, without mixing up (you can kill one without killing the other)

 To create an instance, you simply need to specify a folder, where all skript logs will be saved and an executor\_id.
 If you don’t specify an